 • The traditional way to heal is slow and steady, and work on all parts of the body as a whole, not just concentrating on one problem.

 • Full instructions for the use of the skin patches are included when the order is mailed to you.

-• Attach one skin patch and wear for 4 days and replace.
-The skin patches come in sheets of 6.
-There are 2 sheets in their own sterilized, sealed, clear envelope.
-A total of 12 patches per packet = 48 days supply.
+• Attach one skin patch and wear for 7 days and replace.
+The skin patches come in sheets of 2.
+The sheets are in their own sterilized, sealed, clear envelope.
+A total of 4 patches per packet = 30 days supply.

 • They can be worn under clothing as one goes through daily business.